 Three years in to Syria’s civil war, rebel forces aren’t just fighting the Assad regime.
 They’re also vying for control against factions aligned with Al Qaeda.
 FRONTLINE correspondent Muhammad Ali—a Syrian native himself, and one of only a few reporters to make it safely into, and then out of, Syria’s northern front in recent months—delivers a gripping report from inside a country in turmoil.

 Funding for FRONTLINE is provided through the support of PBS viewers and by the Corporation for Public Broadcasting.
 Major funding for FRONTLINE is provided by John D. and Catherine T. MacArthur Foundation.
-Additional funding is provided by the Park Foundation, the John and Helen Glessner Family Trust, Wyncote Foundation, and the FRONTLINE Journalism Fund with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation.
+Additional funding is provided by the Park Foundation, the John and Helen Glessner Family Trust, and the FRONTLINE Journalism Fund with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation.

 Upgrade Your Viewing Experience